Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Surrey Vaisakhi Parade, Festival and Celebrations

 Vaisakhi Carnival Details

 Below are details about the carnival and amusement rides at the Surrey Vaisakhi Festival.
-As mentioned above, the carnival and rides happen in 2023 between April 13th and 23rd.
-Weather permitting, the attraction is open every day except for Monday, April 17th.
+As mentioned above, the carnival and rides happened in 2024 between April 12th and 21st.
+Weather permitting, the attraction was open every day except for Monday, April 15th.

-The carnival takes place beside the Gurdwara Dashmesh Darbar Temple.
+This year’s carnival took place beside the Gurdwara Dashmesh Darbar Temple.
 The temple’s address is 12885 85th Avenue.

 Carnival Hours and Dates

-Below are the tentative hours of operation for the amusement rides and midway in 2023.
+Below were the tentative hours of operation for the amusement rides and midway in 2024.
 Opening and closing times each day were subject to change based on weather and attendance levels.

 Vaisakhi Carnival Crowds